Understanding IUI Injection and Trigger Shot: Purpose and Side Effects

 The IUI trigger shot plays a significant role in enhancing fertility treatment outcomes.
 As most are aware, timing is of the essence when it comes to fertility treatments, and the hCG trigger shot precisely offers that.
 The hCG hormone mimics the action of the luteinising hormone (LH), inducing ovulation at a reasonable time and thereby maximising the chances of successful conception.

-To understand the importance of an IUI injection, it’s necessary to appreciate the delicate timing involved in fertility treatments.
+To understand the importance of trigger shot timing in IUI, it’s necessary to appreciate the delicate timing involved in fertility treatments.
 Around 14 days before a woman’s next period, ovulation usually takes place.
 However, this timing can differ from woman to woman and from one cycle to the next.
 Precisely predicting ovulation can, therefore, be tricky.
 A missed timing could mean a missed opportunity for pregnancy.

 This is where the IUI trigger shot comes into play.
 It regulates the timing of ovulation, ensuring that it occurs predictably after ovarian stimulation medications have stimulated the development of follicles in the ovaries.